jokyv/arch_installation/README.md

 # Arch installation

-## TODOs for v1.0
+### TODOs for v1.0
-- delete git history and create a new one for v1.0
-- /etc/pacman.conf save it to your dotfiles
+- /etc/pacman.conf save it to your dotfiles!
-- where to put user-dirs.dirs
+- where to put user-dirs.dirs?

 ### Download Arch ISO from the below link:
 https://archlinux.org/download/